Xenoare/WorkshopLDOP/README.md

 # WorkshopLDOP
-Repo for workshop in LDOP Arithmetic 4.0
+- Repo for workshop in LDOP Arithmetic 4.0
+- Cheers :)